TheChiefMeat/Restica/README.md

 Ensure that [Restic](https://github.com/restic/restic) is available in your PATH directory.

 Simple download the .zip file for your operating system from the [latest release page](https://github.com/TheChiefMeat/Restica/releases/latest) and unzip the program to a folder of your choice.

-Once unzipped, be sure to either supply your password with the included password.txt file, which can be found at resources/app/password.txt, or include it in the command box when you run a command.

 ## Install From Source